4 Hypothesis testing

 4.2.11.1 How to determine sample size

 As stated in Section 4.2.3 about the power of a test, we already considered that we do not know the parameter for the alternative distribution and that we therefore also don’t know the true effect size.
 We stated that you can make an educated guess about the true effect size based on previous research, theory, or other empirical evidence.
+You can also consider which effect size would be practically relevant.

 In research you can take these assumptions into account by conducting a power analysis.
 A power analysis is a statistical method to determine the sample size you need to get a desired power for a given effect size.